Nuku of Tidore

 Nuku (c.
 1738 – 14 November 1805) was the Sultan of Tidore from 1797 to 1805.
-He is best known for leading the Nuku Rebellion in the Maluku Islands and Papua against the Dutch colonial empire from 1780 until his death.
+He is best known for leading the Nuku rebellion in the Maluku Islands and Papua against the Dutch colonial empire from 1780 until his death.
 Being a leader with great charisma, he gathered discontents from several ethnic groups and strove to restore Maluku to its pre-colonial division into four autonomous kingdoms.
 Nuku allied with the British against the Dutch and helped them conquer the Dutch stronghold in Ternate in 1801.
 In modern Indonesia he is commemorated as a pahlawan nasional (national hero).

 Background

 Prince Nuku was born around 1738 into one of the four branches of the royal family of Tidore.
 Not much is known of his early years, but his father became Sultan of Tidore in 1757 under the name Jamaluddin.
-At this time the Dutch East India Company (VOC) had dominated the Tidore Sultanate for a century though it was still formally autonomous.
-Apart from Tidore Island it encompassed parts of Halmahera and New Guinea, which yielded foodstuff, forest and sea products that gave the Sultanate a certain economic significance.
+At this time the Dutch East India Company (VOC) had dominated the Sultanate of Tidore for a century though it was still formally autonomous.
+Apart from Tidore Island it encompassed parts of Halmahera, Seram, and New Guinea, which yielded foodstuff, forest and sea products that gave the sultanate a certain economic significance.
 However, its prestige was declining since the VOC increasingly imposed its will on Tidore and its neighbour, the Sultanate of Ternate.
-This was aggravated by a rebellion in the Papuan island Salawati and incursions by the Iranun people of southern Philippines.
-In 1768, the Dutch forced Sultan Jamaluddin to cede his rights to Ceram, which enraged Nuku.
+This was aggravated by a rebellion in the Papuan island, Salawati, and incursions by the Iranun people of southern Philippines.
+In 1768, the Dutch forced Sultan Jamaluddin to cede his rights to Seram, which enraged Nuku.
 His hatred of the VOC arose further in 1779 when his father and two brothers were arrested and exiled by the Dutch, on suspicions of misrule and conspiring with the British East India Company (EIC) and the rulers of Bacan and Maguindanao.
 This was followed by a new treaty in 1780 where Tidore was reduced from a Dutch ally to a vassal state.